 About 75 percent, or 386 entrepreneurs, applied for the CGCC service without collaterals, the report pointed out, noting that the number of women entrepreneurs increased to 165 — availing 32 percent of the total loan — in June from 138 in May this year.

-Entrepreneurs in Phnom Penh received 156 letters of guarantee, accounting for about 30 percent, followed by those in Battambang with 56, Kampong Cham with 34 and Kampong Thom and Siem Reap, 30 each.
+Entrepreneurs in Phnom Penh received 156 letters of guarantee, accounting for about 30 percent, followed by those in Battambang with 56, Kampong Cham with 34, and Kampong Thom and Siem Reap, with 30 each.

 “The coverage of credit guarantee grew nationwide through the networks and branches of the participating financial institutions.
 However, some remote provinces still need more promotion to raise awareness of the scheme,” the report said.